346291

 User Acquisition Efficiency

-Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Chegg grow from a combination of product virality, paid advertisement, and incentives.
+Consumer internet businesses like Chegg grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Chegg is quite efficient at acquiring new users, spending only 27.1% of its gross profit on sales and marketing expenses over the last year.
-This efficiency indicates that Chegg has a highly differentiated product offering, giving it the freedom to invest its resources into new growth initiatives.
+Chegg is very efficient at acquiring new users, spending only 25.3% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a strong brand reputation and customer acquisition advantages from scale, giving Chegg the freedom to invest its resources into new growth initiatives while maintaining optionality.

 Profitability & Free Cash Flow